OneMoreSummer/academic-kickstart/content/post/how-do-relative-age-effects-rae-schooling-simultaneously-influence-selection-performance-in-the-men’s-english-cricket-system/index.md

 ![](state-schooled-male-professionals-by-half-year-rae-split-into-thirds-by-age-rookie-prime-veteran-.png)

-Some RAE for independent school professionals.
-57:43 but this is not significant (X2=4.93, p=0.18).

-Again, this hides a RAE journey for independent schooled professionals with early born at 49% for Rookies and 64% for Veterans, i.e. an opposite effect to the state schooled journey with RAE increasing over a career.
+In contrast, for independent school professionals it is equally likely to be signed at 18 regardless of relative age with early born at 49% for Rookies.
+Subsequently however, instead of later born increasing over a career as for state schooled, for independently schooled players the opposite effect occurs with RAE increasing over a career.

 ![](independently-schooled-male-professionals-by-half-year-rae-split-into-thirds-by-age-rookie-prime-veteran-.png)